 Although the 50 articles highlighted in this review are encouraging and offer plausible recommendations for nominating and screening ELs identified as potentially GT, the quality of empirical work in terms of methodological rigor, questionable generalizations, and strength of researcher claims vary greatly by article.
 For example, several purported case studies did not have clear descriptions of study procedures and methods of analyses.
 Also, although the theoretical articles included a rich body of suggestions, the authors' recommendations generally lacked empirical evaluation.
-For example, various authors recommended dual language GT programs but provided no evidence for the effectiveness of either these nor heritage-language programs for GT ELs (Barkan & Bernal, 1991; Matthews & Matthews, 2004; Olszewski-Kubilius & Clarenbach, 2014; Valencia; 1985).
-Additionally, several descriptions of identification models were articulated in the literature, yet only one study empirically examined multiple GT programs on a national level to investigate the participation of CLED students in these programs (Briggs et al., 2008).
+For example, various authors recommended dual language GT programs but provided no evidence for the effectiveness of either these nor heritage language programs for GT ELs (Barkan & Bernal, 1991; P. H. Matthews & Matthews, 2004; Olszewski-Kubilius & Clarenbach, 2014; Valencia, 1985).
+In addition, several descriptions of identification models were articulated in the literature, yet only one study empirically examined the participation of CLED students across multiple GT programs (Briggs et al., 2008).

 In light of these findings, we see a need for more large-scale, high-quality empirical studies to document what works for identifying and serving GT ELs in practice.
 These empirical studies should also include more background information about their participants.
 We know that ELs constitute a complex set of subgroups, but the articles we reviewed typically only contained a simple demographic breakdown of participants (e.g., percentage Hispanic).
-More complex, qualitative and demographic information about EL study participants would provide richer data to draw from and allow us to better comprehend and address the different conceptualizations of ELs and their sub-populations.
+More complex, qualitative and demographic information about EL study participants would provide richer data to draw from and allow us to better comprehend and address the different conceptualizations of ELs and their subpopulations.